dhiway/cord/docs/adr/0013-storage-provider-completion.md

 ## Authority and security

 Node/provider services become release-critical.
-Commons starts directly with the Provider, Drive and S3 schemas; no removed retention-plane state or compatibility route exists.
+V8 is the clean-genesis TransactionStorage schema, not an upgrade from an existing Orbis network.

 ## Consequences